tbruyelle/FlickrFree-Library/README.md

 To authenticate you need to :
-1. Push your flickr application keys to the library AuthenticateActivity.registerAppParameters( this, api_key, api_secret, auth_url );
+1. Push your flickr application keys to the library

+    AuthenticateActivity.registerAppParameters( this, api_key, api_secret, auth_url );
     RestClient.setAuth( this ); // this call will become unnecessary in next versions

-2. Start the activity <pre>AuthenticateActivity</pre>
+2. Start the activity AuthenticateActivity

      startActivityForResult( new Intent( this, AuthenticateActivity.class ), AUTHENTICATE );

-3. Override the <pre>onActivityResult</pre> to retrieve the authentication result.
+3. Override the onActivityResult to retrieve the authentication result.

     @Override
     protected void onActivityResult( int requestCode, int resultCode, Intent data ) {